almet/notmyidea/content/python/cornice-cors.rst

 handling the headers the right way (The missing one was `Content-Type`, that chrome was asking for).
 With my first version of the implementation, I needed the service implementers to explicitely list all the headers that should be exposed.
-And of course this is not what we want.
+While this improves security, it can be frustrating while developing.

 So I introduced an `expose_all_headers` flag, which is set to `True` by default, if the service supports CORS.